LukeMurphey/splunk-file-info/src/README.txt

 Overview
 ================================================

-This app provides a mechanism for monitoring file-systems meta-data without importing the actual contents.
+This app provides a mechanism for monitoring file-systems meta-data without importing the actual file contents.